Better than sex cake: Variations

 By 1990, several versions existed.
-The basic recipe for the cake has been altered depending on the tastes of the person making the cake and alternates include chocolate, banana, or candy flavors.
+The basic recipe for the cake was altered depending on the tastes of the person making the cake, and alternatives include chocolate, banana, or candy flavors.
 A 1998 Kansas variant used chocolate cake mix, sweetened condensed milk, caramel ice cream topping, and crumbled toffee.
 The less-explicit "better than Robert Redford" name came to be applied to both variants.